 As you can see, model monitoring is built into the last stage of the MLOps lifecycle and data observability is vital for every step of the way.
 Without this view into your data and close scrutiny of your models, your AI quickly becomes a black box with minimal insight into its operation.
 Observability and monitoring are key to explainable AI, making your black box more like a glass-box so you can always understand the ‘why’ behind model decisions.

 Observability and model monitoring tools for AI can come in many different forms.
 From dashboards to platforms, there are several ways you can attempt to build observability and monitoring into your MLOps process.
-One example is our model performance management platform.
+One example is our AI observability platform.
 We have extended traditional model monitoring to provide in-depth model insights and actionable steps, giving detailed explanations and model analytics.
 Users can easily review real-time monitored output and dig into the “why” and “how” behind model behavior.

 Try Fiddler for free to better understand how continuous model monitoring and explainable AI can help: